From treatment for varicose veins to high-tech cancer treatment to

 equipment with the skill of specially trained physicians who guide

-narrow tubes and other very small instruments through blood vessels
+narrow tubes and other very small instruments through blood vessels and

-are performed on an outpatient basis.
+performed on an outpatient basis.

 Interventional radiology at Riddle Hospital offers advanced treatment